product-ride/babel-plugin-styled-wind/README.md

 - Supports all features of [styled-wind](https://github.com/product-ride/styled-wind), but with no additional bundle size
 - It works independently and doesnt require installing `styled-wind`

-Please note: For testing/playing around the tool, use the actual library.
+**Note:** For testing/playing around the tool, use the actual library.
 Use the `babel-pligin-styled-wind` only for production to avoid unnecssary configurations.
+If you are using `create-react-app`, you should `eject` before using it.

 ## Quick start